Deltares-research/pyRainAdjustment/docs/Conventions.md

 ## Variable names:
 - We use snake case for variable names, e.g. `precip_gridded` for the gridded precipitation, `precip_gauges` for the rain gauge observations and `gridded_rainfall_forecast` for the gridded rainfall forecast.
-- Try to make the variable names intuitive, so `precip` or instead of `p`, etc.
+- Try to make the variable names intuitive, so `precip` instead of `p`, etc.

 ## Path names:
 - For directory names, we use the variable extension `_dir` in the variable name.
 For instance, `work_dir`.